 - When you use packaging tools such as Webpack and Browserify, install OSS SDK for Browser.js by running the npm install ali-oss command.

-For more information about how to set up STS, see Use a temporary access credential provided by STS to access OSS in OSS Developer Guide.
-You can call the AssumeRole operation or use STS SDKs for various programming languages to obtain a temporary access credential.
-For more information, see STS SDK overview.
-A temporary access credential contains a security token and a temporary AccessKey pair that consists of an AccessKey ID and an AccessKey secret.
+For more information about how to use STS, see Use temporary credentials provided by STS to access OSS in OSS Developer Guide.
+You can call the AssumeRole operation or use STS SDKs for various programming languages to obtain temporary access credentials.
+Temporary access credentials include a security token and a temporary AccessKey pair that consists of an AccessKey ID and an AccessKey secret.